Max-DoDo/The-World-Conquest/doc/Team Meeting Log/MeetingNote_2024_02_16.md

  * As for the reasons for the absences, 'Yao wen Zhang' could not attend due to personal reasons, and 'Zhenmao Song' could not attend due to physical reasons of his family members.

-## About the issues discussed at the meeting
+## Issues discussed at this meeting

 **1. Modify and upload documents about the previous preparation (completed in stages)**